amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 ## Python

-Loaded in a base map using this code.
+This code will load in a base map that can be used as a starting point to locate the area that you are looking at.
 ````Python
 qgis.utils.iface.addRasterLayer("http://server.arcgisonline.com/arcgis/rest/services/ESRI_Imagery_World_2D/MapServer?f=json&pretty=true","raster")
 ````

-This code will download all of the healthy coral reef sites that way you can see them all in the Hawaiian Islands.
+This code will download all of the healthy coral reef sites around the Hawaiian Islands.
 Then the second part of the code, the rendering, changes the points to green, which indicates thriving reefs.
-The selection part of the code allows you to pick a site name of your choosing and the site will be highlighted on the map.
+The selection part of the code allows you to pick a site name of your choosing and the site will be highlighted (in yellow) on the map.
+You can pick any site name that you wish to look at and the point will show up on the map.
+(As seen below on the map)

 ````Python
 Healthy_Sites = QgsVectorLayer('F:/Final Project/Coral Reefs/Healthy_Sites.shp', 'reefs')